Information Society and Action against Crime Directorate

 The Convention opened for signature on 28 January 1981 was the first legally binding international instrument in the data protection field.
 Parties to the convention are required to take the necessary steps in their domestic legislation to apply the principles it lays down in order to ensure respect in their territory for the fundamental human rights of all individuals with regard to processing of personal data.

-The Council of Europe Convention on Cybercrime – the only binding international instrument in the field – provides guidelines for any country developing comprehensive national legislation against Cybercrime and as a framework for international co-operation between States Parties to this treaty.
+The Council of Europe Convention on Cybercrime, known as the Budapest Convention, is the only binding international instrument in the field.
+The treaty provides guidelines for any country developing comprehensive national legislation against Cybercrime and as a framework for international co-operation between States Parties to this treaty.

 European Audiovisual Observatory